Skip to main content

 Building Privacy in Relationships

-In a world where sharing is common, privacy in relationships is more important than ever.
-This chapter highlights the need to create a culture of privacy in our connections, so we can build relationships while feeling safe about what we share.
-By talking openly about boundaries with friends and coworkers, we can enhance our interactions without risking our emotional safety.
+In a world where sharing is common, privacy in relationships is really important.
+This chapter talks about why we need to make a culture of privacy in our bonds with others.
+When we feel safe with what we share, we can have better relationships.
+By talking openly about what is okay to share with friends and people we work with, we can make our time with them better.
+This helps us feel safe with our feelings.

 Why Privacy is Important